moon34git/OS-DesignAssignments/README.md

 ## Contents

-This repository consists of assignments during the OS-D course,
+This repository consists of assignments during the OS-D course.
 1. Creating a Shell interface,
 2. PID Manager,
 3. Dining Philosopher's problem,